-Begin your historic walk at 11am in what Napoleon called the “jewel of Paris,” Place des Vosges.
-Step through the ancient arcade into the garden of Hotel de Sully, where you’ll learn more about the importance of ‘hotels’ (mansions) in Paris.
-(Hint: the wealthy don't live in them anymore!)
+Begin your historic walk at 11am in what Napoleon called the jewel of Paris, Place des Vosges.
+Step through the ancient arcade into the garden of Hotel de Sully, where you’ll learn more about the importance of hotels (mansions) in Paris.
+(Hint: the wealthy don't live in them anymore).

 Continue exploring the winding streets of the Marais as your guide explains how little the neighborhood’s layout has changed since first being built.
-With plenty of light-hearted stops (such as catching a glimpse of a cross-dressing Napoleon statue by the Historical Library of Paris), you’ll weave through many tiny streets in this classically "Old Paris" neighborhood.
+With plenty of light-hearted stops (such as catching a glimpse of a cross-dressing Napoleon statue by the Historical Library of Paris), you’ll weave through many tiny streets in this classically Old Paris neighborhood.
 Your guide will share history and anecdotes, guiding you on a pleasantly-paced walk through important historical sites including the famous rue Pavee synagogue (created by Hector Guimard, who also designed the iconic Art Nouveau metro entrances).

 Turn onto the charmingly cobblestone rue des Rosiers, arguably the bustling center of this Jewish neighborhood.
 Soak in the atmosphere of the area, from Jewish paraphernalia shops to Jewish bakeries to Kosher restaurants...

-After our 40-minute restaurant break, top off your meal with a last stroll to the Shoah Holocaust Museum & Memorial, where your guide will share the most moving stories of the Jewish experience during WWII before concluding the tour.
+After our 40-minute restaurant break, top off your meal with the last stroll to the Shoah Holocaust Museum and Memorial, where your guide will share the most moving stories of the Jewish experience during WWII before concluding the tour.
 Free entry to the Shoah Museum is available for those who wish to learn more on their own after the tour (a typical visit usually takes about 1 hour).